whiteblueskyss/E-Certificate-on-Ethereum-Blockchain/README.md

    - **Chain ID**: 1337
    - **Currency Symbol**: ETH
 3. Import test accounts using private keys from the Hardhat node terminal
+4. By defualt account 0 will be admin account.
+Because this account is used to deploy the contract.

 ### 8. Start Frontend Application